 General Admission Procedures

 You can apply online at: www.depaul.edu/apply.
-To request information about College of Education graduate programs, including endorsements, approvals and licensures, please email us at email@example.com or call us at (773) 325-4405.
+To request information about College of Education graduate programs, including endorsements, approvals and licensure, please email us at firstname.lastname@example.org or call us at (773) 325-4405.

 We require official transcripts from all universities, colleges, and junior colleges you have attended.
 Please request that transcripts and other credentials be sent directly to the Office of Graduate Admission, College of Education, 2400 N. Sheffield, Chicago, IL 60614-2215.
 We recommend that you request transcripts in sufficient time to meet the programs deadline.